bohdan-s/SunGather/README.md

 **0.2.1**
 * Minor bug fixes
 * Updated config-example.yaml to clearly explain each option and if it is required or optional
+* Replace is_running with run_state, was using bool which was causing errors in MQTT, run_state uses "ON" and "OFF"

 **0.2.0**
 **IMPORTANT: If updating from v0.1.x please check config against config-example. some options for MQTT and PVOutput have changed**